AIMS AND CONSTITUTION

-(b) Each Team shall play home and away matches (as per fixtures shown in handbook, or on website) with the other teams in their division.
+(b) Each Team shall play home and away matches (as per fixtures shown on the league's website) with the other teams in their division.
 Any team unable to fulfil a home fixture because a Club rule debars women from playing, shall make alternative arrangements to play on a neutral table; failure to do this will forfeit ten points.

 (c) Because Jewish Clubs cannot play matches on a Friday it will be necessary for Clubs whose home match night is a Friday to offer an alternative weekday night to their opponents.

-25. (a) Players names must be placed, by the captain, on the score card in order of the current ranking list.
+25. (a) Players' names must be placed, by the captain, on the score card.
 Each player shall play one set (the best of 5 games, 11 points up) against the three players of the opposing side and in addition one doubles set (the best of 5 games, 11 points up) from those who played in the singles but may include a player who has not played in the singles; subject to ranking restrictions.

 26. (a) All matches shall start not later than 7.30pm; the penalty for late starts shall be 50p for every fifteen minutes or part thereof.